markv58/PiCamMonitor-BI/README.md

     <ip of the Pi>:6502/cgi-bin/<file with stop at the end>

 The files that start with PF are for the Picture Frame option.
-It will display and files in the /home/pi/Pictures folder.
+It will display any files in the /home/pi/Pictures folder.